spiffe/tornjak/docs/config-tornjak-server.md

 }
 ```

 We have three connection types that can be opened by the server simultaneously: HTTP, TLS, and mTLS.
 At least one must be enabled, or the program will exit immediately.
 If one connection crashes, the error is logged, and the others will still run.
-When all crash, the process crashes.
+When all crash, the Tornjak server exits and the container terminates.

-If a section is omitted, that connection will not be created.
-If all are omitted, the program will exit immediately.
+If a specific section is omitted or not enabled, that connection will not be created.
+If all are omitted or disabled, the program will exit immediately with an appropriate error log.

-If there is no config file given at all, the backend will create one HTTP connection at port 10000.

 ## About Tornjak plugins